behhanyu/Insane-Colour-Detective/README.md

 A simple game in which the player needs to spot the cell with a different color.

 ## Project Demo
 The project is still being worked on to put it into a website.
-For now, you can download it and run it on your console.
+For now, you can download it and run it on your console (just download main game.py file to run in console).

 ## Screenshots
 ![Start Game](img/start_game.png)